cometbft/cometbft/docs/architecture/adr-109-reduce-go-api-surface.md

 | `state`        | IBC Go                   | ❌ | Only uses `TxResultsHash` type to check hash equivalence in test |
 | `types`        | Cosmos SDK, IBC Go, Gaia | ✅ | |
 | `version`      | Cosmos SDK, IBC Go       | ✅ | |

-### Modularization

-The following packages are to have their own `go.mod` files defined, turning them into Go modules in their own right.
-This reduces pollution of the core CometBFT `go.mod` file with non-core dependencies, and reduces the Go API surface area of the core codebase.

-- `test/loadtime` - The `loadtime` tool, used in testing and QA
-- `test/e2e` - The CometBFT end-to-end testing framework

 ## Consequences